 Thyroid cancer is the eleventh most common cancer in the U.S. and makes up nearly 3% of all new cancer diagnoses.
-It is the sixth most common cancer for women, specifically.
-Fortunately, most thyroid cancers respond well to treatment, although a small percentage can be very aggressive and deadly.
+It is the fifth most common cancer for women in the U.S. Fortunately, most thyroid cancers respond well to treatment, although a small percentage can be very aggressive and deadly.

-- An estimated 52,070 new cases of thyroid cancer will be diagnosed in the U.S. in 2019, with more than 2,170 deaths expected to result from the diagnosis.
+- An estimated 52,890 new cases of thyroid cancer will be diagnosed in the U.S. in 2020, with 2,180 deaths expected to result from the diagnosis.

 - The five-year survival rate for people with thyroid cancer is 98%.